Tendo City’s Ningen Shogi (Human Chess) and Sakura Festival

-A grand battle of human-sized Japanese chess under 2,000 cherry blossoms — a unique event to see while traveling in Tohoku.
+A grand battle of human-sized Japanese chess under 2,000 cherry blossoms — a unique event to see while traveling in northern Japan.

 Ladies and gentlemen, it’s time for Ningen Shogi, or human Japanese chess, a yearly spring tradition in this northern city in the Tohoku region.

 Shogi (将棋) is a Japanese board game that is similar to chess but instead of having intricate shapes for its pieces, the shogi pieces (or koma) are wedge-shaped.
 However, they are then replaced by samurai-garbed people during the exciting event of Ningen Shogi.

 This unique affair takes place on Mount Maizuru (also known as Tendo Park, but will show up on Google Maps as 天童公園), and it is usually held the last week of April.
 Furthermore, it is the most awaited event in Tendo City’s annual Cherry Blossom Festival.